turbonb/orbit/ORBIT.md

-# ORBIT Studio Narrative
+# ORBIT Innovation Collective Narrative

 ## Brand Essence
-Orbit is the studio’s signature launch sprint: a boutique model that fuses high-velocity execution with design-first craftsmanship.
-The studio exists for founders, small teams, and creative leads who need premium web experiences without the bloated timelines typical of agencies.
+Orbit is the innovation collective’s signature launch sprint: a product lab model that fuses high-velocity execution with design-first craftsmanship.
+The innovation collective exists for founders, small teams, and creative leads who need premium web experiences without the bloated timelines typical of agencies.
 Orbit keeps its promise by pairing a seasoned principal builder with a flexible collaborator bench, delivering Supabase-backed digital products that feel cinematic, performant, and reliable.

 ## What Orbit Stands For
 - **Velocity Without Drag** — Orbit is intentionally faster than traditional lead-dev firms or piecemeal contractor teams.
 Engagements are designed to skip the bureaucracy and decision thrash that slows output elsewhere, while maintaining enterprise-grade quality.
 - **Relentless Curiosity** — Continuous learning is baked into the operating system.
-Every sprint pulls in emerging Supabase patterns, motion studies, automation tools, and product heuristics so clients benefit from a studio that is always leveling up.
+Every sprint pulls in emerging Supabase patterns, motion studies, automation tools, and product heuristics so clients benefit from an innovation collective that is always leveling up.
 - **Obsessive Alignment** — Clients describe the outcome, Orbit shoulders the execution.
 Discovery rituals translate stakeholder intent into structured build plans, keeping delivery tightly bound to the needs articulated by the customer.
 - **Accessible Excellence** — Pricing is calibrated for ambitious startups and lean teams.
 Offering mid–four-figure entry points and transparent milestones ensures Orbit remains an approachable partner without diluting craft.